-The Audit Committee of the Board of Directors is composed of all outside directors, all of whom are independent as defined in Nasdaq Stock Market Rule 5605(a)(2) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934.
-The members of the Audit Committee are James H. Beeson, Ernst G. Hoyer and Barbara A. Payne.
-In August 2008, the Board of Directors adopted an updated Audit Committee charter.
-In May 2014, the Board of Directors revised and readopted the August 2008 charter, which is available at www.utahmed.com.
-Ernst G. Hoyer is the Board of Directors' designated Audit Committee Financial Expert consistent with The Sarbanes-Oxley Act of 2002.
+The present Audit Committee of the Board of Directors is composed of all three independent outside directors, who are independent as defined in Nasdaq Stock Market Rule 5605(a)(2) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934 and comprise a majority of the Board of Directors.
+The Audit Committee charter is available at www.utahmed.com.
+Ernst G. Hoyer is the Board of Directors' designated Audit Committee Chairman and Financial Expert consistent with The Sarbanes-Oxley Act of 2002.

 The Audit Committee oversees the financial reporting and internal controls processes for UTMD on behalf of the Board of Directors.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed the quarterly and annual financial statements included in the Annual Report to Shareholders and reports filed with the Securities and Exchange Commission.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed the quarterly and annual financial statements included in the Annual Report to Stockholders and reports filed with the Securities and Exchange Commission.

-The Audit Committee formally met four times during 2015 and once to date in 2016 to review the quarterly financial reports and reviews and audits by Jones Simkins LLC, UTMD's independent lead auditor.
+The Audit Committee formally met four times during 2019 and twice to date in 2020 to review the quarterly financial reports and the quarterly reviews by the Company's independent lead auditors, Haynie & Company, as well as the 2019 annual internal controls audit and financial audit by Haynie & Company.
 The Committee also met informally as needed during the year.
 In accordance with Statement on Auditing Standards No. 61, discussions were held with management and the independent auditors as needed regarding the acceptability and the quality of the accounting principles used in the reports.
-These discussions included the clarity of the disclosures made therein, the underlying estimates and assumptions used in the financial reporting, and the reasonableness of the significant judgments and management decisions made in developing the financial statements.
+These discussions included the clarity of the disclosures, the underlying estimates and assumptions used in the financial reporting and the reasonableness of the significant judgments and management decisions made in developing the financial statements.
 In addition, the Audit Committee has discussed with the independent auditors their independence from the Company and its management, including the matters in the written disclosures required by Independence Standards Board Standard No. 1 and The Sarbanes-Oxley Act of 2002.

-The Audit Committee has also met with Company management and its independent auditors and discussed issues related to the overall scope and objectives of the audits conducted, the internal controls used by the Company, the openness and honesty of management, auditor verification of information provided by management, quality control procedures used by auditors in performing the independent audit, and any possible conflicts of interest.
+The Audit Committee has also met with Company management and its independent auditors and discussed issues related to the overall scope and objectives of the audits conducted, the internal controls used by the Company, the openness and honesty of management, auditor verification of information provided by management, quality control procedures used by auditors in performing the independent audit and any possible conflicts of interest.
 The Committee elicited recommendations for improving UTMD's internal control procedures.
-The independent auditors completed a formal review of the scope and effectiveness of the Company's internal control procedures, and made a couple of informal suggestions.
+The independent auditors completed a formal review of the scope and effectiveness of the Company's internal control procedures, and made informal suggestions.

-Pursuant to the reviews and discussions described above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015, for filing with the Securities and Exchange Commission.
+Pursuant to the reviews and discussions described above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019, for filing with the Securities and Exchange Commission.